yogeshchandrasekharuni/fast-agent/README.md

 Chat with individual Agents and Components before, during and after workflow execution to tune and diagnose your application.

 Simple model selection makes testing Model <-> MCP Server interaction painless.
+You can read more about the motivation behind this project [here](llmindset.co.uk/resources/fast-agent/)

 ![fast-agent](https://github.com/user-attachments/assets/3e692103-bf97-489a-b519-2d0fee036369)